Medical expert of the article

 Forms

-- acute phlegmonous appendicitis - occurs in a very short period of time (several hours).
-Characterized by an acute onset of inflammation, with changes not of a destructive, but purulent nature.
+- acute phlegmonous appendicitis – occurs in a very short period of time (several hours).
+Characterized by an acute onset of inflammation, with changes of a purulent rather than destructive nature.

-- Phlegmonous - ulcerative appendicitis - against the background of the development of mucosal lining of the appendix with ulcerative processes, a purulent inflammation occurs.
+- Phlegmonous-ulcerative appendicitis - against the background of the development of damage to the mucous membrane of the appendix by ulcerative processes, purulent inflammation occurs.

-- Purulent stage of phlegmonous appendicitis - "growth" of body temperature, further development of intoxication processes, intensification of pain - all this indicates the occurrence of localized purulent foci on the walls of the appendage.
-The reason is the continued development of microorganisms.
+- The purulent stage of phlegmonous appendicitis is the "rise" of body temperature, further development of intoxication processes, increased pain intensity - all this indicates the occurrence of localized purulent foci on the walls of the appendix.
+The reason will be the continued development of microorganisms.

-- Phlegmonous appendicitis in a child is manifested by an inflammation of the purulent nature of the entire appendix.
-When a macroscopic examination is visible, it is thickened, all covered with fibrin, intensely red.
-Microscopically visible infiltration of all layers of the appendix, there are signs of suppuration and a slight rejection in the mucosa.
+- Phlegmonous appendicitis in a child is manifested by purulent inflammation of the entire appendix.
+Macroscopic examination shows that it is thickened, completely covered with fibrin, intensely red.
+Microscopically, infiltration of all layers of the appendix is noticeable, there are signs of suppuration and slight rejection in the mucous membrane.

 Complications and consequences